Kalle-Muenster/AudioEngine/README.md

 - 32bit, 64bit floating point data

-*I'm thinking of adding also half precission (16bit-float) support,.. but even these days today now.. there still is no hardware interface supporting this... :( ... so chosing 24bit integer seems better practice the end at leat..
+*I'm thinking of adding also half precission (16bit-float) support,.. but since even these days today now there still is no hardware interface available supporting 16bit-floats... :( so using 24bit integer always seems better practice to me...

 ### Supported channel constellations: